Scrape Competitors' Google Ads Data Using Python

 print(results)

 Analyzing the resulting data is useful to understand how the ads strategy changes during holiday season.
-Companies can gain data on how other competitors adapt ads to specific timings they may be able to get insights into how effective these strategies to convert ad viewers to customers.
+Companies can gain data on how other competitors adapt ads to specific timings and they may be able to get insights into how effective these strategies are to convert ad viewers to customers.

 Example using Creative Format